-Middle school and high school are the key life checkpoints where most students begin figuring out “who they are” and “what they want to do”—they grow more independent and begin determining their own schedules, participating in extra-curricular activities, and preparing for the next step of their lives.
-Teaching at this level requires a special calling.
-At UM, our Secondary Education candidates are trained to pinpoint and emphasize the strengths of their students, to shape their academic potential, and to provide challenging yet accommodating learning environments.
+Middle school and high school are formative years for adolescents as they grow more independent and begin determining their own life trajectories, recognizing the importance of academic success, participating in extra-curricular activities, and preparing for the next steps of their lives.
+Teaching at this level requires conscientious individuals who are committed to making this journey as memorable as possible.
+At UM, our Secondary Education teacher candidates learn to pinpoint and emphasize the strengths of their students, understand instructional methods to shape students’ academic potential, and determine best approaches to provide challenging yet accommodating learning environments.

 - Family and Consumer Sciences